-Amidst all the skyscrapers, it can be easy to forget that Manhattan is an island and New York City is surrounded by water, which means there are a number of options for beach-going.
+Amidst all the skyscrapers it can be easy to forget that Manhattan is an island and New York City is surrounded by water.
+That reality means there are a number of options for beach-going.

-Escaping the heat of the summer to one of New York City's (and the surrounding area's) many beaches is the perfect way to spend a day or weekend of your vacation in the northeast.
+Escape the heat of the summer to one of New York City's (and the surrounding area's) many beaches.
+It's the perfect way to spend a day or weekend of your vacation in the northeast.
 Best yet, access to all of New York City beaches is free.

-However, when visiting a beach in NYC, it's important to keep in mind that swimming is technically only permitted when a lifeguard is on duty.
+When visiting a beach in NYC it's important to keep in mind that swimming is technically only permitted when a lifeguard is on duty.
 Beaches in NYC hire lifeguards to remain on duty from Memorial Day weekend through Labor Day each year from 10 a.m. to 6 p.m. daily (including Sundays).

-Home to the famous Mermaid Parade (every June) this beach is a "must-see" for first-time tourists hoping to make it out to the ocean on their trip to the city.
-The Original Nathan's hotdog stand is located just off the boardwalk, and there are also freak shows and carnival rides nearby when you get tired of relaxing in the sand.
+Home to the famous Mermaid Parade every June this beach is a "must-see" for first-time tourists hoping to make it out to the ocean.
+The Original Nathan's hotdog stand is located just off the boardwalk.
+There are also freak shows and carnival rides nearby when you get tired of relaxing in the sand.

 You can access this popular tourist destination by taking the Coney Island-bound B, D, F, N, and R subway trains to Stillwell Avenue-Coney Island.
-Because of its popularity, Coney Island has the most amenities, featuring public shower houses, a mile-long boardwalk, and even an aquarium.
+Because of its popularity Coney Island has the most amenities, featuring public shower houses, a mile-long boardwalk, and even an aquarium.
 In 2018 a fun rooftop bar and restaurant opened on the top floor of the shark exhibit.

-You can take the B or Q trains to Brighton Beach, or just continue walking east from Coney Island after you pass the aquarium.
-It's worth it to also stop in the nearby Brighton Beach neighborhood for some authentic Eastern European food from markets, delis, and restaurants in the area.
+You can take the B or Q trains to Brighton Beach or just continue walking east from Coney Island after you pass the aquarium.
+It's worth it to also stop in the nearby Brighton Beach neighborhood for some authentic Eastern European food from markets, delis, and restaurants.
 If you walk a little further, you'll also come to the more-secluded Manhattan Beach Park.

 Rockaway Beach is one of the best beaches located within the New York City limits, offering a spot to lay out with significantly less foot traffic than Coney Island.
 Rockaway Beach also has a boardwalk and is home to the only two stretches of shoreline in NYC that are appropriate for surfing.

 Rockaway Beach is located in Queens from Beach 1st Street in Far Rockaway to Beach 149th Street in Neponsit.
-If you're flying into John F. Kennedy International Airport, Rockaway Beach is just a 10-minute cab ride, but if you're heading over from Manhattan, you'll need to take the subway or a ferry service to get there.
+If you're flying into John F. Kennedy International Airport, Rockaway Beach is just a 10-minute cab ride.
+It you're heading over from Manhattan, you'll need to take the subway or a ferry service to get there.

 If you don't mind going a little bit further, Jacob Riis Park is technically on the same island as Rockaway Beach, but about a half-mile further than the train runs.
 This beach is among the cleaner NYC area beaches and has a topless/clothing-optional area near an area called Breezy Point Beach, which can be accessed by cutting through Fort Tilden Park.